opentensor/developer-docs/docs/emissions.md

 - alpha is injected into the subnet's alpha reserve.
 - alpha is allocated to *alpha outstanding*, to be extracted by participants.

-Liquidity injection to each subnet is in proportion to the price of its token compared to the price other subnet tokens.
+Liquidity is injected to each subnet in proportion to the price of its token compared to the price of other subnet tokens.
 This is designed to incentivize development on the most valuable subnets.
 Recall that price is equal to the ratio of the subnet's TAO in reserve to alpha in reserve.

 #### TAO reserve injection